asa-slds/slds2026/README.md

 ## Pipeline

 Github page has been set up.
-Static website files under `html/` will be deployed to the GitHub website repo through GitHub submodule.
+Static website files under `html/` will be deployed to the GitHub website repo.

 ## Makefile